All Episodes

 I said, Mr. President, thank you for coming to Green Bay.

-My name is Dr. Multimillionaire.
+My name is Dr. Multi-Millionaire.

 That was before the race.

-Now me now they call me Dr. Thousandair.
+Now they call me Dr. Thousandair.

 I couldn't have won without you coming.

-He said Bush gave one of his smiles and said, I've lost a lot of money in my life too.
+He said Bush gave one of his smiles and said, I've lost a lot of money in my life, too.

-Then I go to his wife and I said, Hi, Barbara, how are you?
+Then I go to his wife and I said, hi, Barbara, how are you?

-I did that because I learned in the campaign that the meanest thing you can say to another gentleman is he's a fine fellow, and then you refer to his spouse by a different name.
+I did that because I learned in the campaign that the meanest thing you can say to another gentleman is he's a fine fellow.

-Uh again, this guy's name is Steve Kagan.
+Again, this guy's name is Steve Kagan.

-He's a freshman from Wisconsin, and this is the story that he's bragging about.
+And this is the story that he's bragging about.

-I mean, even even Democrats in the hall yesterday in the room were appalled at the way she was treating Condoleezza Rice and what she said.
+I mean, even Democrats in the hall yesterday in the room were appalled at the way she was treating Condoleezza Rice and what she said.

 But let's not forget what that thing was really all about there before Barbara Boxer started hitting below the ovaries.

-You gotta go back to the start.
+You got to go back to the start.

 The media is watching.